jason-white/personal-site/content/journal/09-03-22_portrait-of-mitch.md

 - m10p
 ---

 This was originally going to be another photo walk post, but the images from that day were basically the same as the last one.
+We did run into a buddy of ours in the park and we found out there are more coyotes roaming around.
+I'm not sure if I mentioned it before, but coyotes have been spotted in the park by our house.
+First rumor was one, then two, now two with pups.
+So that's fun.
+I assumed eventually all of the deer would attract some sort of predator.

 I do really like this photo I snapped of Mitch.
 I've been playing with these film presets from {{< link href="https://www.reallyniceimages.com/" text="RNI">}}.
 This one is "Kodak Gold 800."
 Did they ever even make Kodak Gold in 800 iso? {{< link href="http://www.photographyreview.com/product/film/print-film/kodak/gold-max-800.html" text="Guess so">}}.
 Doesn't look like it was too well received.

 Anyway, I really like how this came out.
 The grain was added in Photoshop which I like doing more than using Lightroom's built in grain adjustments.
 I find those settings to be terribly unnatural.